SudoWatson/FiraCode-Nix-Flake/README.md

 `fontFamilyName` - Name used in fontconfig to identify the font.
 Optional.
 Defaults to "features" which appends the chosen features onto the name.

-The font will be installed and available just as any other font in the system.
+The font will be installed and available just as any other font in your system.